Stockport Corporation Tramways

 Stockport Corporation Tramways Tram No 36 1905

-A motorman and conductor pose for the camera with what appears to be a brand new tramcar, No 36, possibly in Reddish Road — photo undated, but almost certainly taken in 1905.
+A motorman and a conductor pose for the camera with what appears to be a brand new tramcar, No 36, possibly in Reddish Road — photo undated, but almost certainly taken in 1905.
 Photo reproduced with the kind permission of the Greater Manchester Transport Society (see link).

 Stockport Corporation Tramways crew

-Stockport Corporation Tramways shield cap badge brass
+Stockport Corporation Tramways brass cap badge

 Motorman and Conductor badges Stockport Corporation Tramways